-12.8 Milton Road
+15.8 Milton Road

 To manage network capacity, construction of Milton Road has been delayed to coincide with the completion of Histon Road works.
 The scheme remains in Detailed Design stage.
-The project is currently on track against this year's budget.
+Coring surveys and Ground Penetrating Radar (GPR) surveys have been brought forward, thus the outturn spend for this financial year is expected to be higher than originally forecast.

-12.9 Histon Road
+15.9 Histon Road